PaulRaatschen/Plan-Merging-Project-Sauerbrei-Raatschen/README.md

 ## About

 This is a student project at the University of Potsdam about multi agent path finding through plan merging in ASP (Answer Set Programming) using the [asprilo](https://potassco.org/asprilo/) framework.
-We implement three different plan merging approaches
+We implement three different plan merging approaches, namely iterative solving, prioritized planning and conflict based search.
+A detailed description can be found in our project report.

 ## Directories
 - `Benchmarks/` contains the asprilo instance files used for benchmarking, as well as an copy of our used benchmarking data, and an associated Jupyter Notebook .